AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

 elements, most precisely the value of ``Element (L, Pos)`` if the cursor ``Pos`` for the optimum is recorded.
 Like for vectors, an additional loop invariant is needed here compared to the case of arrays to state that cursor ``Pos`` is a valid cursor of the list.
-A minor difference is that two loop invariants now start with ``Max = 0 or else ..`` because the loop invariant is stated at the start of the loop (for convenience with the use of ``First_To_Previous``) which requires this modification.
+A minor difference is that a loop invariant now starts with ``Max = 0 or else ..`` because the loop invariant is stated at the start of the loop (for convenience with the use of ``First_To_Previous``) which requires this modification.
 With this loop invariant, |GNATprove| is able to prove the postcondition of